158th Airlift Squadron: Airlift mission

 Reorganization came in 1962 when the unit transitioned from a fighter mission to an airlift mission The 158th Fighter Squadron became 158th Air Transport Squadron on 1 July 1962 assigned to the 165th Air Group.
 They traded in its Sabre interceptors for 4-engines C-97 Stratofreighter transports.
 With air transportation recognized as a critical wartime need, the squadron was re-designated the 128th Air Transport Squadron (Heavy).
 The 116th ATG was assigned to the MATS Eastern Transport Air Force, (EASTAF), and the squadron flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to the Caribbean, Europe Greenland, and the Middle East in support of Air Force requirements.

 In 1966 MATS became the Military Airlift Command (MAC) and EASTAF became the MAC Twenty-First Air Force.
 The 116th ATG was upgraded to the C-124 Globemaster II strategic heavy airlifter in 1967.
 Due to requirements generated by the Vietnam War, missions were flown across the Pacific to Hawaii, Japan, the Philippines, South Vietnam, Okinawa and Thailand.

 On 8 August 1975, the first of the C-130E aircraft, aptly named "Hercules", came to the City of Savannah at the international airport to replace the older C-124's.
 While the C-124's were being retired from the Air Force inventory, the C-130s were arriving at the 165th Tactical Airlift Group.

 The 158th received seven new C-130H Hercules aircraft directly from the Lockheed Factory manufactured for the unit during September and October 1981.
 On 15 April 1992, the unit was redesignated the 165th Airlift Group.
 On 1 October 1995, the unit received its current designation, the 165th Airlift Wing.
+On 22 January 2024, the 158th received its first of eight planned C-130J-30 Super Hercules.